nickjhathaway/armadillo/README.txt

 Armadillo is available under 2 licenses:

-- Open source, using the Mozilla Public License (MPL) 2.0.
+- Open source, under the restrictions of the Mozilla Public License (MPL) 2.0.
   See the "LICENSE.txt" file for details.

-- Non-open source (commercial) license, available for purchase.
+- Commercial license (not open source), available for purchase.
   Please contact Conrad Sanderson for more information: http://conradsanderson.id.au